andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 - Are we going to have to do this again?
 - How often and what will trigger it?
-- What more information do we need about this features scope?
+- What more information do we need about this feature's scope?

 Maybe, just MAYBE.
 3 times was exactly the number of times they wanted for this feature to happen on load.
 And that's all that will ever be required.